Alaska State Alzheimer’s Plan Overview

 Expand Access to Adult Day Services

 Adult day and respite care services allow people living with dementia to remain in their homes for as long as possible while providing family caregivers much needed support.
 Currently, 25,000 Alaskans serve as unpaid caregivers of individuals living with dementia, and only a portion of them have access to adult day services.
-These services provide daytime care, therapeutic activities and social engagement, while providing caregivers with a much needed relief from caregiving duties.
-The Alzheimer’s Association is calling on state lawmakers to expand adult day services in Alaska to meet the growing needs of individuals living with dementia and provide essential support to caregivers.
+These services provide daytime care, therapeutic activities and social engagement, while providing caregivers with a much-needed relief from caregiving duties.
+The Alzheimer’s Association is calling on state lawmakers to increase funding for Adult Day Care service grantees to $1,500,000 and incentivize additional dementia training.
+The increase in funding can help to establish 3-4 additional adult day facilities serving families with dementia in underserved communities.

 Wysiwyg